mozilla-services/docs/source/about.rst

 - Read a bit about Sphinx and reStructuredText - http://sphinx.pocoo.org/
 - Check out https://hg.mozilla.org/services/docs and create a local copy of the website with **make html**
-- Add a Bugzilla issue in Mozilla Services / Server Others
+- Add a Bugzilla issue in Mozilla Services / Server: Other

 Structure Description